AymoneKouame/google-cloud-data-storage/README.md

 Function to copy data saved from Bucket to the same bucket or another bucket.
 If the buckets are different, the user must be owner of both workspaces.

 **INPUTS**
-  - 'origin_filename': the name of the file (with extension) to be copied from the original bucket to the destination bucket.
+  - 'origin_filename' (required): A string; the name of the file (with extension) to be copied from the original bucket to the destination bucket.
      - name should have the format 'gs//bucketid/dir1/dir2'
      - Can be any data type (e.g dataframe, plot, text file, code file, etc.)
-  - origin_bucket_directory: full name of the directory where data is located
+  - origin_bucket_directory (Default = 'gs://default-workspace-bucket/data/shared'): A string; full name of the directory where data is located,  includng the bucket_name ('gs://origin-bucket-name/directory') .
-  - destination_bucket_directory: full name of the directory where the user wants to copy 'data'.
   - destination_filename (Default = origin_filename).
-The name of the file in the destination bucket.
+A string; The name of the file in the destination bucket.
+  - destination_bucket_directory: A string; full name of the directory where the user wants to copy the file,  includng the bucket_name ('gs://destination-bucket-name/directory') .

 **OUTPUT**: A confirmation and location of the data copied.